ComPHPPuebla/easy-forms/README.md

     'path/to/your/application/templates',
 ]);
 $twig = new Twig_Environment($loader);
-// use the bootstrap layout
+// use the Bootstrap 3 layout
 $renderer = new FormRenderer(
     new FormTheme($twig, 'layouts/bootstrap.html.twig'),
     new BlockOptions()